-To send authentication requests to StoreFront, we must use an AAA virtual server which required NetScaler Enterprise licensing.
+To send authentication requests to StoreFront, we must use an AAA virtual server which requires NetScaler Enterprise licensing.

 Impersonation is used by StoreFront to log on the user connecting through NetScaler Gateway.
 NetScaler sends credentials to StoreFront in JSON format.

 When running through the XenApp and XenDesktop or Unified Gateway wizards on NetScaler, you are presented with the option to automate configuration by checking Use this StoreFront for Authentication.
 Otherwise, for manual configuration read on.

 To get started navigate to Security -> AAA – Application Traffic -> Policies -> Authentication -> Advanced Policies -> Actions -> StoreFrontAuth -> Add.

 Enter a name and the URL to your StoreFront server.
 Click Retrieve Auth Enabled Stores and use the drop-down to select the specific Store you wish to use.
 For domain, enter your domain NETBIOS name.
 Click Create.

 Navigate to Security -> AAA – Application Traffic -> Policies -> Authentication -> Advanced Policies -> Authentication Policies -> Add.